felores/mcp-video/README.md

 ```
 ## Usage

+## MCP Tools

+This server provides two powerful tools that can be used by AI assistants through the Model Context Protocol:

+### 1. Video Transcript Tool (`get_video_transcript`)
+- Downloads and processes video subtitles/closed captions into plain text format
+- Removes timestamps and formatting for easy AI consumption
+- Supports auto-generated captions when available
+- Works with multiple languages (defaults to English)
+- Input: Video URL from any supported platform
+- Output: Clean, plain text transcript ready for AI analysis

+### 2. Video Download Tool (`download_video`)
+- Downloads videos in high quality (limited to 1080p for reasonable file sizes)
+- Automatically selects the best quality format
+- Merges video and audio streams when necessary
+- Saves files to a configurable downloads directory
+- Input:
+  - Video URL from any supported platform
+  - Optional filename (recommended format: platform-id, e.g., 'youtube-MhOTvvmlqLM')
+- Output:
+  - Downloaded video file in MP4 format
+  - File information including title, duration, resolution, and file size

 Once installed, you can use this server through any MCP-compatible client (like Claude.ai).
 Here are some example prompts:

 1. To analyze a video's content: